16 best sustainable fashion brands

 Since launching, they've rejected fast fashion practices and instead championed sustainability.

-TALA's courier bags and product packaging are all made of 100% recyclable plastic.
+TALA's courier bags and product packaging are made of 100% recycled and recyclable plastic.
 And even their tags are created with sustainability in mind.
 They're filled with seasonal seeds that you can plant at home.

 As well as sustainability and quality, another key focus of TALA is competitive pricing.